whatl3y/cli_images/README.md

 1. -d or --directory: Directory to process all image files
 2. -p or --path: File path to image file to process
 3. -o or --operation: A single operation to perform on an image(s).
-TODO: add all operations
+DEFAULT: perform all operations *warning: omitting -o could take a while and use a lot of CPU if you are processing a directory with a lot of images and/or large images*
 4. -w or --width: The width in pixels that output images will be, where the height will be proportionally calculated.
 DEFAULT: 1920 (px)
-5. -q or --quality: For JPEG images, the output image quality compared to the original (0-100)%
+5. -q or --quality: For JPEG images, the output image quality (in percentage) compared to the original, 0-100.
+DEFAULT: 50 (%)

 ## Example Executions